Best Home Insurance in South Dakota for 2026

 Pros

-• Reliable Claims Handling: Claims tend to be handled steadily, even after severe weather events.
+- Reliable Claims Handling: Claims are handled consistently, even after severe weather events.

-• Simple Coverage Options: Policies are easy to understand without too many unnecessary extras.
+- Simple Coverage Options: Policies are easy to understand, with few unnecessary extras.

 Cons

-• Higher Monthly Rates: Costs are often higher compared to other homeowners insurance companies in South Dakota.
+- Higher Monthly Rates: Costs are often higher than those of other homeowners insurance companies in South Dakota.

-• Limited Online Features: The digital tools don’t match what some larger insurers provide.
-Our Auto-Owners insurance review compares its platform side by side with competitors.
+- Limited Online Features: The digital tools don’t match those of some larger insurers.
+Our Auto-Owners insurance review compares its platform side-by-side with competitors.

 #10 – Allstate: Best for Digital Tools